 The British Virgin Islands and the United Kingdom have signed an agreement for the avoidance of double taxation and tax information exchange.
 This agreement applies to individuals, both natural and legal persons, who are residents of one or both jurisdictions.
 The Islands also has DTAs with Japan and Switzerland although in these two particular cases the double tax treaties are an extension of the UK DTA.

-can help you with more information about the elimination of double taxation in those situations to which the DTA applies between the UK and the British Virgin Islands.
+One of our BVI company set up agents can help you with more information about the elimination of double taxation in those situations to which the DTA applies between the UK and the British Virgin Islands.